-Hootsuite acts as a data controller when we are:
+Hootsuite may act as a data controller when we are:

 The legal bases for processing information about you include:

-- Legitimate interest (for example, to provide, maintain and improve the Services for you, to maintain the security of the Services, and to attract new customers to maintain demand for the Services, all of which are described in the “How do we use your information?” section above).
+Legitimate interest (for example, to provide, maintain and improve the Services for you, to maintain the security of the Services, and to attract new customers to maintain demand for the Services, all of which are described in the "" section above).

-Where Hootsuite is acting as a data controller, we have outlined certain rights in the section “What are your rights regarding the information about you?”.
+Where Hootsuite is acting as a data controller, we have outlined certain rights in the section "".

 In addition, you may have the following rights: